periish/x11fs/README.md

 Build
 -----

-After installing the relevant developement packages for fuse and xcb for your distro (on Ubuntu these are libxcb1-dev, libxcb-icccm4-dev and libfuse-dev), x11fs can be built using the make command.
+After installing the relevant developement packages for fuse and xcb for your distro (on Ubuntu these are `libxcb1-dev`, `libxcb-icccm4-dev` and `libfuse3-dev`), x11fs can be built using the `make` command.
-Installation can be done by invoking make install.
+Installation can be done by invoking `make install`.
+On some operating systems, such as FreeBSD, you may need to invoke `gmake` instead of plain `make`.
+By default, `make install` will install binaries into /usr/local/bin/, and documentation into /usr/local/share.

 Usage
 -----

-See the [wiki](https://github.com/sdhand/x11fs/wiki) for more information.
-Or go [here](https://github.com/sdhand/x11fs/wiki/Example-Setup) for a simple example setup.
+See `/doc` in this repository for example setups and explanations.

 Contact
 -------